diegopacheco/java-pocs/pocs/packagelevel-fun/README.md

 1. So far solution is complex and expensive, it would be better off on a startup or agent level solution.
 2. It's a bit implicit and non-obvious
+3. Hard to test because consider the runtime packages and stack

 ### Future Ideas of improvement